 Video Counselling Can Teach You How To:

 - Conquer worry thoughts and fears that lead to anxiety

-- Access your emotions so you can then access your emotions, enabling you to understand yourself and what you need better, and stop feeling anxious
+- Calm your body and mind so you can then access your emotions, enabling you to understand yourself and what you need better

 - Build your confidence by facing stress and anxiety provoking situations, rather than avoiding them